apostrophecms/apostrophe-documentation/docs/modules/apostrophe-ui/browser-apostrophe-ui.md

 The word "object" refers to "the object of the sentence."
 It is a STRING, not a javascript object.

+The `object` argument may be null if the language doesn't flow that way, for example 'apos-workflow-export' does not end with a noun, so just pass it as `verb`.
 ### enableAjax()

 ### ajaxSubmitHandler(*event*)